Lena Dunham Opens Up About Loneliness 5 Months After Split from Jack Antonoff: 'I Used to Love Solitude'

 “The finality nearly killed me,” she admits.

-And throughout the five months that the former A-list couple has been broken up, Dunahm has had to once again discover the joy of spending time alone — which has been a months-long and emotional process.
+And throughout the five months that the former A-list couple has been broken up, Dunham has had to once again discover the joy of spending time alone — which has been a months-long and emotional process.

 “I looked into my recent past and tried to remember such a time — sitting alone in an Indian restaurant spooning paneer onto my plate unmolested, or wearing my summer dress outside a café as I pored over the paper — and I was completely unable to locate an image of it,” she says.